 Budget Your Money

 2. Make a list of everything you buy, and apply the “need vs. want” test to each one.
 Your old car finally died, and now you need to buy a new one.
 Do you need a BMW, or do you want it?
 Or would your needs be met just as well by a second-hand Honda with 10,000 miles on it?
 In this instance, if you go with what you need rather than what you want, you’ll end up saving yourself a lot of money.
-A great way to manage your money is by using a free budgeting tool such as Manilla.com.
-Manilla will help you avoid late fees, manage bills, credit cards & more from one secure place online.
-Manilla is also running a contest that will allow a random winner who signs up for Manilla and links 3 accounts to the free bill manager.
+A great way to manage your money is by using a free budgeting tool such as Learnvest.com.
+Learnvest will help you avoid late fees, manage bills, credit cards & more from one secure place online.
 Wouldn’t that be great for helping you achieve your new year’s financial resolutions.

 Find a Savings Buddy

 3. Find a “savings buddy” and create a personal finance plan.
 Before you go on a financial diet, try to find someone to do it with.
 If you pool your resources with a spouse or partner, they’re the best choice.
 If they’re not enthusiastic about the idea, find a friend who wants to save as much as you.
 Shop together, check in regularly, compare progress.
-Teaming up with someone could go a long way towards helping you achieve your savings goals.
+Teaming up with someone is an easy way to save money and could go a long way towards helping you achieve your savings goals.

 Check Your Credit